Markloftus/Yq12Estimations/README.md

 Until a formal citation is available, please cite this GitHub repository and include the software version used in the analysis.

-## License

-See the repository’s `LICENSE` file for terms of use.

 ## Contact

 For questions, bug reports, or feature requests, please open an issue through GitHub.